MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     - Security measures (virus scanning, encryption, RBAC)
     - Integration points (tasks, dashboard widgets, notifications)

-1. Verify acceptance criteria are specific and testable:
+1. Verify that acceptance scenarios (associated with user scenarios) are specific and testable:

-    - ✅ Good: "When an Employee uploads a PDF under 25 MB, the system accepts it and displays a success message"
-    - ✅ Good: "When a file exceeds 25 MB, the system rejects it with error message 'File size exceeds 25 MB limit'"
+    - ✅ Good: **Given** an employee attempts to upload a 30MB file, **When** validation occurs, **Then** they see an error message stating the 25MB limit
     - ❌ Avoid: Vague criteria like "Upload should work well" or "System should be fast"

+1. In the EXPLORER view, select **requirements.md**, and then take a minute to review the requirements.md file.

+    Verify that no issues are reported in the **requirements.md** file.

-1. Save the `spec.md` file (press **Ctrl+S** or **Cmd+S**).
+1. Save the **spec.md** and **requirements.md** files.

-1. Commit the specification to your Git repository:
+1. Commit the specification files and publish the new branch to your Git repository.

-    ```powershell
-    git add spec.md
+    For example:

-    git commit -m "Add specification for document upload and management feature"
+    Open Visual Studio Code's SOURCE CONTROL view, stage the changes, enter a commit message like "Add specification for document upload and management feature," and then publish the new branch to your Git repository.
-    git push
-    ```

 The specification defines the "what" without the "how."
 It doesn't specify programming languages, frameworks, database schemas, or code organization - those implementation details will be determined in the Plan and Tasks phases based on the constitution's technical constraints.
 The spec focuses on user needs and business requirements, making it easier to review with non-technical stakeholders.